QuizandSurveyMaster/quiz_master_next/readme.txt

 We now offer an installation service that includes 1-on-1 training as well as a premium support that offers 1-on-1 training.
 For details, visit our [Wordpress Store](http://mylocalwebstop.com/shop/)

 = I have an idea, how do I contact you? =
-Feel free to use the widget on the quiz dashboard within the plugin or from the contact page at mylocalwebstop.com.
+Feel free to use the widget on the help page within the plugin or from the contact page at mylocalwebstop.com.

 == Screenshots ==